ceejbot/galls-law/webrebels.md

 ![fit](images/use_a_proxy.png)

-^ Let's look at an example.
+^ For you visual thinkers, here's this incredibly simple approach.
+Let's look at an example.

 ---

 ![fit](images/registry_monolith.png)

 ^ Here's npm's monolith pre-split.
-Now what what we do.
+Now watch what we do.

 ---

 ![fit](images/proxying_1_bright.png)

+^ go to next

 ---